dolfin-adjoint/pyadjoint/docs/source/documentation/custom_functions.rst

 The method :py:meth:`evaluate_adj` should evaluate the adjoint gradient of the block.
 In the :doc:`mathematical background <maths/index>` we discussed the tangent linear model and the adjoint on the level of the whole model.
-Here we consider more concretely how fenics-adjoint treats each block. pyadjoint treats a forward model as a series of equation solves.
+Here we consider more concretely how dolfin-adjoint treats each block. pyadjoint treats a forward model as a series of equation solves.
 Some of these equations are complicated PDEs that are solved by the FEniCS function :py:func:`solve <fenics.solve>`, but others are of the straightforward form